omahs/golem-docs/docs/providers/install.md

 Ethereum wallet address (default=internal wallet): - Paste your own Ethereum address to which you have private keys stored.
 If you leave this space empty, an address will be created for you on your local system.

 price GLM per hour (default=0.1): - Type in the value of renting your computer power as a provider.
-You can use default price (0.1 GLM per hour) by leaving this field empty.
+You can use the default price (0.1 GLM per hour) by leaving this field empty.
 This command shows up only when running GolemSP for the first time.

 ### Modifying your PATH

-You might be asked to modify your PATH afterwards for future terminal sessions:
+You might be asked to modify your PATH afterward for future terminal sessions:

 ```bash
 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc